 How to finance a government contract

 Landing a government contract can be an exciting and lucrative development for a small to medium-size business.
-However, completing the contract does come with a few drawbacks, most notably the all too common problem of slow payment.
-You know the money is coming eventually, but that doesn’t help when you need strong cash flow right now – especially if you need the financing to complete the project itself.
+However, completing the contract does come with a few drawbacks.
+Most notably, these drawbacks include the all too common problem of slow payment.
+You know the money is coming eventually.
+But, that doesn’t help when you need strong cash flow right now.
+Especially, if you need the financing to complete the project itself.
 For this reason, it is important to find a way to fill in those financial gaps until the payments finally come through.
 Here’s how to finance a government contract.

 Ways to secure cash flow on a government contract

-Before and during a government contract, companies have access to several different financing methods that can help them to keep the cash flowing and ensure that work continues to get done.
-Four common government contract financing methods are:
+Before and during a government contract, companies have access to several different financing methods that can help them to keep the cash flowing.
+It will also ensure that work continues to get done.
+Two common government contract financing methods are:

 - Invoice factoring: With this popular method, companies can sell their receivable invoices to a financing company, which then advances between 80% and 90% of the total value, collects payment from the client, and then pays the remainder after deducting its fee.

 Kore Capital Corporation specializes in providing short-term capital to small businesses.
-Contact us or more information on our line of credit, invoice factoring, and other services, as well as on how to finance a government contract.
+Contact us or more information on our line of credit, invoice factoring, and other services.
+Or more specifically, on how to finance a government contract.